 Global Atmosphere Observations

 The atmosphere is a domain of critical importance for public safety, economic competitiveness and global security.
-Large gaps in satellite and land-based sensing capabilities limit our ability to improve projections, monitor and regulate activity and develop solutions for the atmosphere.
+Large gaps in satellite and surface-based sensing capabilities limit our ability to improve projections, monitor and regulate activity in the atmosphere and protect American communities as efforts emerge around the world to alter it.
 Leveraging commercial ships and aircraft in innovative public-private partnership, we can rapidly scale a dynamic global sensing network to support science and innovation for a safe and secure future.

 Early pilots provide operational insight & valuable science data: